bbauska/UC-Davis-JS-Basics/readme.md

   title="Move script to external file and invoke immediately" alt="Move script to external file and invoke immediately." />
 </p>
-But just for the sake of practice, let's move it to an external file and link it up and then use our scope and best practices for converting everything.
+But just for the sake of practice, let&apos;s move it to an external file and link it up and then use our scope and best practices for converting everything.
-I'm going to come over here, I'm going to need to make a folder.
-I'm going to make a file and call it script.js.
-On that file, I'm going to add my IIFE, my immediately invoked function expression.
-That starts with parentheses, and then in there I add a function with its parentheses and it's curly braces, and then another set of parentheses and a /semicolon.
-This thing will run when the script file loads, and my script is going to go inside the curly braces, so I'm going to move those down.
+I&apos;m going to come over here, I&apos;m going to need to make a folder.
+I&apos;m going to make a file and call it script.js.
+On that file, I&apos;m going to add my IIFE, my immediately invoked function expression.
+That starts with parentheses, and then in there I add a function with its parentheses and it&apos;s curly braces, and then another set of parentheses and a /semicolon.
+This thing will run when the script file loads, and my script is going to go inside the curly braces, so I&apos;m going to move those down.

-Also I'm going to add in here my use strict directive, which is going to make sure that I'm not defining any variables without the var keyword, they don't get put into the wrong scope.
-You don't really have to worry that much about scope here since it's all pretty much within this one event handler, but still it's a good idea to put it in.
-Then I'm going to just going to copy all of this stuff, or you can cut it and paste it over here.
+Also I&apos;m going to add in here my use strict directive, which is going to make sure that I&apos;m not defining any variables without the var keyword, they don&apos;t get put into the wrong scope.
+You don&apos;t really have to worry that much about scope here since it&apos;s all pretty much within this one event handler, but still it&apos;s a good idea to put it in.
+Then I&apos;m going to just going to copy all of this stuff, or you can cut it and paste it over here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 622. example, add two event listeners (344) ~~~~~~~~~~~~~~~~~~~~~~~~-->